tanislara292-ux/Zakaz_Dashboard/dashboard-mvp/integrations/qtickets_api/README.md

 entry into `zakaz.meta_job_runs` containing the status, row counts, and (for failures) `http_status`, `error_code`, and `request_id`.

+## Order retrieval specifics

+- Requests follow the official specification (see `qtickesapi.md`, section "Список заказов"): the `where` filter array and `orderBy` sort directive are JSON strings encoded in the GET query parameters when calling `/orders`.
+- When GET continuously fails with retryable 5xx errors, the client triggers a compatibility POST fallback that sends the same filters as a JSON body so the legacy behaviour remains available during API outages.

 Verify the production run directly in ClickHouse:

 ```bash